[Tagline here]

 At this time we do not accept unsolicited LOI’s, but we encourage organizations to thoroughly review our website to see if they meet our grantmaking criteria.
 HSF has a particular focus on supporting community organizing in the US South, with an emphasis on multi-generational organizing and a community organizing approach to systems, institutional or policy level change.
 The foundation primarily funds grassroots organizations in the United States that are working in the areas of youth and economic justice organizing domestically.
 Click here for a more detailed description of our program areas.

-If you think that your organization might be a good fit, please contact us through our Inquiry Form, and a staff member will follow up as soon as we are able to do so.
+If you think that your organization might be a good fit, please contact us through our Contact Us Form, and a staff member will follow up as soon as we are able to do so.
 Please note, as we are a small staff, there may be a period of time between you reaching out to us and getting a response, but know that we will do our best to follow up in a timely manner.

 I AM A CURRENT GRASSROOTS PARTNER AND AM LOOKING TO SUBMIT MY PROPOSAL, WHERE CAN I DO THAT?